-Marjorie Kelly is the Senior Fellow and Executive Vice President of The Democracy Collaborative (TDC) a non-profit research organization founded in 2000, and co-author of The Making of a Democratic Economy (July 2019, Berrett-Koehler Publishers).
+Marjorie Kelly is Distinguished Senior Fellow at The Democracy Collaborative (TDC), a non-profit research organization founded in 2000, and co-author of The Making of a Democratic Economy as well as author of Owning Our Future and The Divine Right of Capital.
 TDC is a research and development lab for a democratic economy.
-Kelly is cofounder of Fifty by Fifty, a network initiative to catalyze 50 million employee owners by 2050, for which she has led research on “Next Generation Enterprise Design”.
+Kelly is cofounder of Fifty by Fifty, an initiative to catalyze 50 million employee owners by 2050, for which she has led research on next generation enterprise design.
 For her research on the role of capital in taking employee ownership to scale, she was named the Robert J. Beyster Research Fellow by Rutgers University.
-Her other work at TDC has included working with community foundations on place-based impact investing, and leading The Learning/Action Lab for Community Wealth Building, a five-year project working with Native American organizations to build wealth in Indigenous communities.
+Her other work at TDC has included developing the model of the Local Economy Preservation Fund, educating development finance leaders [pdf] on employee ownership finance, and working with community foundations on place-based impact investing.

 Previously Kelly was a Fellow at the Tellus Institute, a 40-year old nonprofit research organization based in Boston, where she co-founded Corporation 20/20, a multi-stakeholder initiative to envision and advocate enterprise and financial designs that integrate social, environmental, and financial aims.
 She has advised private businesses on ownership and capital design for social mission.
 She served as a member of the resource team of the Ford Foundation project WealthWorks, working for wealth creation in rural communities.

-Kelly is author of Owning Our Future: The Emerging Ownership Revolution(2012).
-Her first book, The Divine Right of Capital, was named one Library Journal’s 10 Best Business Books of 2001.
+Kelly’s earlier books include Owning Our Future: The Emerging Ownership Revolution(2012) and The Divine Right of Capital, which was named one Library Journal’s 10 Best Business Books of 2001.

-She was co-founder and for 20 years president of Business Ethics magazine, known for its annual ranking of the 100 Best Corporate Citizens and Social Investing Awards.
-Advisory boards have included Boston Public Bank Working Group, the Center for Corporate Governance and Accountability at George Washington University Law School, the Strategic Corporate Initiative, CUNY School of Law’s Community Economic Development Clinic, Donella Meadows Institute, Emerging ChangeMakers Network, and other projects.
+She was co-founder and, for 20 years, president of Business Ethics magazine, known for its annual ranking of the 100 Best Corporate Citizens and Social Investing Awards.
+Among the advisory boards she has served on are Boston Public Bank Working Group, the Center for Corporate Governance and Accountability at George Washington University Law School, the Strategic Corporate Initiative, CUNY School of Law’s Community Economic Development Clinic, Donella Meadows Institute, and Emerging ChangeMakers Network.